thoughtworks/maeve-csms/docs/design.md

 There are high-performance MQTT brokers that can process millions of messages per second, so this is not expected to be a limiting factor.

-The use of Redis to store transaction details enables the manager component to be stateless.
+The use of a database to store state allows the handlers themselves to be stateless.

 ![Diagram showing how multiple charge stations can connect to multiple instances of the CSMS gateway via a load balancer and on to multiple instances of the CSMS manager via an MQTT broker](assets/scaling.png)